Lalaine

 Lalaine Vergara-Paras (born June 3, 1987) is an American actress, singer-songwriter, and bassist.
-She is known for playing Miranda Sanchez in Lizzie McGuire, Abby Ramirez in You Wish!, and Kate in the 1999 remake of Annie.
+She is best known for her roles as Miranda Sanchez in Lizzie McGuire, Abby Ramirez in You Wish!, and Kate in the 1999 remake of Annie.

 After appearing in the roles of Young Cosette and Éponine in a Broadway musical production of Les Misérables as a child, Lalaine pursued a career in music.
 She signed with Warner Bros.
 Records following the end of Lizzie McGuire and released one studio album and one extended play, both of which saw little commercial success.

 Early life

 Lalaine Vergara-Paras was born in Burbank, California, to Filipino parents.
 She has three older siblings.
 She spent most of her early years in Burbank and Sherman Oaks, California, then joined the Broadway National Touring cast of Les Misérables as Little Cosette.
-After the tour Lalaine and her mother resided in Sherman Oaks.
+After the tour, Lalaine and her mother resided in Sherman Oaks.

 Career

 Acting career

 Lalaine is normally credited by her first name only, later stating in 2019 that she didn't use her surname because it sounded too "Hispanic/ethnic".
 Her acting career began when she was cast in the Broadway production of Les Misérables in the roles of Young Cosette and Eponine.
 Lalaine made her film debut in 1999 as Theresa in Borderline.
-Lalaine co-starred with Alicia Morton as Kate in the 1999 remake of Annie (1999 film).
+Lalaine co-starred with Alicia Morton as Kate in the 1999 remake of Annie.
 Annie aired on The Wonderful World of Disney on November 7, 1999.
 In 2000, she was cast as Miranda Sanchez on the Disney Channel teen sitcom Lizzie McGuire, alongside Hilary Duff.
-In early May 2002, she left the show to work on other projects such as the film You Wish!
+She appeared in 59 episodes until a "falling-out (that was) beyond repair" with Duff in the final stretch of filming of the television series led to her being let go early from her contract.
+"I don't believe that Hilary wanted her to be part of the movie," Lizzie McGuire casting director Robin Lippin said.
+"It probably would have been uncomfortable for both of them."
 As a result, Lalaine missed the last 6 episodes produced for the show, which wrapped up filming in late June 2002.
 Lalaine was also absent in The Lizzie McGuire Movie which filmed about 4–5 months after the show wrapped up filming.
-At the time of the movie, Lalaine was doing concert tours with Radio Disney, as she is also a musician.
+At the time of the movie, Lalaine was doing concert tours with Radio Disney and filming You Wish!.